Williamstown Pier railway station

-Williamstown Pier was the original terminus of the Williamstown railway line, on the Melbourne suburban rail system.
-It was in the suburb of Williamstown, to the west of central Melbourne.
-The station existed primarily to serve the Williamstown docks precinct.
+Williamstown Pier was a railway station that served as the original terminus of the Williamstown line on the Melbourne rail network.
+It was located in the suburb of Williamstown and existed primarily to serve the Williamstown docks precinct.

 History

-Originally named Pier, it opened on 17 January 1859.
-It opened to passengers on 15 May 1881, and relocated to a new site on 8 January 1905.

-The station contained a goods yard that was used for grain shipments, up until the 1960s.
+The station was opened on 17 January 1859.
+It was originally named Pier, but the name was changed to Williamstown Pier by 1880.
+The station contained a goods yard that was used for grain shipments up until the 1960s.

+Williamstown Pier station was opened to passengers on 15 May 1881.
+The original goods sheds were destroyed by fire on 24 January 1900.
+The station relocated to a new site on 8 January 1905.

+Not all Williamstown line trains served Williamstown Pier, with several running during peak hour to serve dock workers on weekdays, while some trains also ran on weekends for people taking day trips to the area.

 By mid-1978, the station building was demolished and was replaced with two smaller brick structures.
 The last services terminated at the station on 25 March 1987, following a derailment on the sharply curved track leading to the station.
 All rails, sleepers, overhead wires and signals were removed by October 1988, with the platform track and overhead currently ending just under the Ann Street footbridge, at the down end of Williamstown station.
-The station was subsequently demolished, and replaced with a car park and a parkland.
+The station was subsequently demolished and replaced with a car park and parkland.

-Today little remains of Williamstown Pier remain mostly demolished aforementioned in the late 1980s until the early 1990s.
-A short section of disused tracks beyond Williamstown station is the only remains of the old line.
-It was then removed by 2021 when the Ferguson St level crossing was removed.
+The station building was demolished around the early 1990s.
+A short section of disused tracks beyond Williamstown station was the only remains of the line towards Williamstown Pier, until it was removed in 2021 around the time of the Ferguson Street level crossing removal.